-As mentioned, the K-values for all filaments is already implemented into PrusaSlicer's presets.
-If you need to adjust these settings due to some exotic filament or a specific application, the K-value is set in the custom G-code section in the Filament Settings-tab, NOT under the printer-specific custom G-code.
+As mentioned, the K-values for all filaments are already implemented into PrusaSlicer's presets.
+If you need to adjust these settings due to some exotic filament or a specific application, the K-value is set in the custom G-code section in the Filament Settings tab, NOT under the printer-specific custom G-code.

 If you are using a different slicer than our PrusaSlicer, you must manually change the settings in the G-code script of your slicer.

 Simplify3D, Cura, etc. users just need to add “M900 Kxx” into the starting G-code script.
 Keep in mind you need to manually change that for different filament materials.
 Only PrusaSlicer has a custom G-code for each filament preset and therefore the K value is changed automatically.
 Set the desired speed and print something (large enough for speed to show up).
 If sharp corners have blobs, increase the K value.
 If you see missing filament, decrease the K value.